 - Complete the Employer Coverage Affidavit if applicable, if residential mortgage loan originators will be employed.

 - Provide verification of the warehouse line of credit.

 - Indicate on the application any trade names or dba’s that will be used.

 - Provide a copy of a Certificate of Corporate Resolution for each person that will have the authority to act on behalf of the licensee for any issue that must be addressed by the Office of Financial Institutions.

 - Provide a copy of the applicant’s promissory note for each type of loan to be written.

-13. A minimum $25,000 surety bond is required for total loans under $99,999,999 originated in the previous calendar year.
-Obtain a $50,000 for total loans over $100,000,000 originated in the previous calendar year.
+- Obtain a minimum $25,000 surety bond for total loans under $99,999,999 originated in the previous calendar year.
+Obtain a $50,000 surety bond for total loans over $100,000,000 originated in the previous calendar year.
 The bond form must include the full legal name and must match the name of the applicant.
-Instead of a bond, a certificate of deposit of equal amount to the bond may be filed with the state.
+Instead of a surety bond, a certificate of deposit of equal amount to the bond may be filed with the state.

 The State of Louisiana requires each residential mortgage branch location must be separately authorized.

 Related Links: NMLS - Louisiana Mortgage Broker/Lender License ChecklistNMLS Registration PortalLouisiana Mortgage Servicer Information for Flood-Impacted Consumers

 More Surety Bond Questions?